 Marianne Starren firstname.lastname@example.org

 Masterlanguage is a curriculum of courses offered annually, on a semester basis, to Dutch master level university students in one of the languages Dutch, English, French, German, Italian and classical Greek and Latin.
 The goal of Masterlanguage is, by a nation-wide combination of forces, to safeguard continued expertise in the study of these languages at university level.

 Participating universities are those of Amsterdam, VU Amsterdam, Groningen, Leiden, Radboud Nijmegen and Utrecht.
 Each of these universities contributes to Masterlanguage's courses and teaching staff, the latter jointly recruited from a pool of nationally and internationally outstanding and highly experienced Dutch university teacher-researchers.

 Masterlanguage is not a separate national master programme: it is a curriculum of courses for which participating students sign up while being enrolled in their own local masterprogramme, based on information provided at the masterlanguage website, in national workshops and meetings, and at local master information events.
 In this way the local programmes ‘facilitate' for their language students taking part in Masterlanguage.
-Courses offered nationally in, for instance, English language and literature will form a natural and interesting addition to a student's local language-specific programme or trajectory.
+Courses offered nationally in, for instance, English language will form a natural and interesting addition to a student's local language-specific programme or trajectory.

 See for further information: https://www.ru.nl/courseguides/arts/shared-documents/masterlanguage-courses/

 For day-to-day information about the programme, visit the Linguistics Programme Space website on Brightspace (You will gain automatic access to this once you have registered).
 This contains practical information for students, including guidelines for writing your thesis and following an internship, announcements about special events and notifications of lecturers' absences, as well as a discussion board for you to exchange information with your fellow students outside of particular courses.